nirvash/cryptrade/README.md

 Rudimentary backtesting by javdejong

-Limit orders by shadww (sell order tested on live market)
+Limit orders by shadww ==> UPDATE: found a bug which will not update the price, a fix is proposed but needs more testing

 Simpler and streamlined backtesting by D-Nice